-A Decade of Marina and the Diamonds: A Comprehensive Exploration of Growth
+A Decade of MARINA: A Comprehensive Exploration of Growth

 Marina Diamandis, commonly known as Marina and the Diamonds, rose to prominence in an era where pop stars and artists were being churned out of Myspace like butter.
 As social media was growing at a rapid rate and was becoming more established, 2007 was the perfect year for budding musicians to rise to the top.
 More importantly, it was the perfect time for a young, ambitious singer from a small town in Wales to create a global impact that would come to span over a decade.